How Many Hours of Salt Spray Testing Does Your Product Need

 Marine and Coastal Environments

-Marine environments are among the most aggressive corrosion conditions due to continuous exposure to salt and humidity.
+Marine environments are highly aggressive due to constant exposure to salt and humidity.

 Examples include: